 - Expenditures: which includes library materials (one-time purchases and ongoing purchases), salaries and wages, etc.;

 - Personnel and Public Services: which includes size of staff, information service transactions, circulations, ILL, gate count, hours;

-Purchase includes a complimentary subscription to ACRL Metrics (a $250 value) for one year.
-ACRL Metrics is an online service providing access to ACRL and NCES academic library statistics (2000 to present) as well as a subset of IPEDS data specific to academic libraries.
+ACRL Metrics is an online service providing access to ACRL academic library statistics (1999-2018) and NCES academic library statistics (2000 to 2012) as well as a subset of IPEDS data specific to academic libraries.
 Questions?
 Please contact ACRL at firstname.lastname@example.org.